-Another feeling that people often confused with shame is the embarrassment.
+Another feeling that people often confused with shame is an embarrassment.
 Similar to guilt, embarrassment is also a result of our behaviors.
 However, those behaviors are often unintended.
 For example, when your zip is undone or when you slip and fall down.
 Unlike guilt too, it has little or zero impact on other people and evokes laughter or disgust.
 For example, when you farted in the lift or when you are caught picking your nose.

 Are you the only one?

 Embarrassment is not as intense a feeling of shame because you know you are not the only one.
 Others might do the same too.
 Furthermore, it doesn’t define you as a person.
 The discomfort you experience with embarrassment will subside as time passes when you forget about the incident.

 But the feeling of shame lingers because you hide your vulnerabilities from others.
 You feel isolated and alone, thinking you are the only one who is flawed in this way.

 Shame vs. Humiliation

 Humiliation is somewhat similar to shame because our identity is being attacked.
 However, these two feelings are different from each other.
 Someone who feels humiliated doesn’t think he deserves it.
 He thinks that he is wrongly accused.
-On the other hand, someone who feels ashamed believes he truly is flawed and deserves the criticism.
+On the other hand, someone who feels ashamed believes he truly is flawed and deserves criticism.

 Do you believe it or not?